 The French have become the champions of Lusitanian real estate.
 At 1er quarter of 2016, according to Home in Portugal, 25 % of the housing purchased by foreigners in Portugal were acquired by French people in the first quarter of 2016.
 There is no shortage of motivations.
 A secure living environment and a temperate climate just 2 hours by plane from Paris or major French cities, a lower standard of living than in France and property prices that are much more attractive than in France....

-Cherry on the pastéis de nataSince 1 January 2010, theer On January 1, 2013, under pressure from the European troika, which asked for greater liberalization of its markets following the 2011 financial crisis, Portugal implemented a lighter tax system to attract foreign investors: the "golden visa" for non-EU foreigners and the non-habitual resident regime for European nationals, which allows them to be exempt from income tax for 10 years.
+Cherry on the pastéis de nataSince 1 January 2010, theer On January 1, 2013, under pressure from the European Troika, which called for greater liberalization of its markets following the 2011 financial crisis, Portugal introduced a lighter tax system to attract foreign investors: the "golden visa" for non-EU foreigners and the non-habitual resident regime for European nationals, which allows them to be exempt from income tax for 10 years.

 As a result, from France, the country sees an influx of mainly retired people or couples in their thirties who are expatriates.
 Qo create their own business.
 In total, about 25,000 French people have succumbed to the sweetness of life in Lisbon in recent years.

 Any departure must be prepared in advance to avoid administrative and tax pitfalls.
 For example, it is important to remember that only private sector pensions are tax-exempt, not those from a public sector career.
 Similarly, rental income from a property located in France will be taxed in France.
-To benefit from Portuguese tax benefitsIn order to be eligible for the tax credit, a person must have his or her main residence in Portugal and live there for more than 183 days per year.
-"The tax authorities can check whether the center of economic interests of the persons is located in Portugal.
-Portugal" .
+To benefit from Portuguese tax benefitsIn order to qualify, the taxpayer's main residence must be in Portugal, and he or she must live there for more than 183 days a year.
+"The tax authorities can check whether a person's center of economic interests is located in Portugal.
+Portugal“.